Working in the heat, how do you manage?!

 • Ensure extra ventilation

-• Drink plenty of water or sports drinks
+• Drink enough water or sports drinks

 • Turn off heat-producing devices where possible